ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S1_terraform-01_Installation_Basic_Operations/README.md

 terraform apply
 ```

 - Terraform will wait for your approval before proceeding.
-If anything in the plan seems incorrect, it is safe to abort (ctrl+c) here with no changes made to your infrastructure.
+If anything in the plan seems incorrect, it is safe to abort here with no changes made to your infrastructure.

 - If the plan is acceptable, type "yes" at the confirmation prompt to proceed.
 Executing the plan will take a few minutes since Terraform waits for the EC2 instance to become available.